without Internet Explorer,

 Boisterous “Gambler”, one of my faves, is a perpetually-driven, chorus-ratified instigator that has no problem setting up camp in my head, meanwhile “Stop Believin’” and “Free Me, Leave Me” maintain the album's hard-hearted fervor.
-Finishing the lp is the title cut, intriguing with its 'dainty' chorus and breathing the hope for the next release.
+Finishing the lp is the title cut, intriguing with its 'dainty' chorus and breathes all kinds of hope for the next release.

-Unfortunately, this is the only Oz slab I truly like to any grand extent, for Third Warning’s songwriting swayed into subtler, slightly more watered down realms somewhere in the year between releases.
-Anything beyond that wasn’t really even Oz anymore.
+Unfortunately, this is the only Oz slab I truly like to any grand extent, for Third Warning’s songwriting sways into subtler, slightly more watered down realms somewhere in the year between releases.
+Anything beyond that isn't really even Oz anymore.
 Well, at least they gave us Fire in the Brain.

 Even more useless fun fact 87d:-: I really learned the nooks and crannies of Fire in the Brain while reading the book Helter Skelter for a 9th grade comparison/contrast English paper (comparing Manson to Lizzie Borden, for which I would learn there is no comparison) by almost unconsciously flipping the record so it just played over and over and over.
-If you thought "Black Candles" was creepy on its own...heh.
+If you thought "Black Candles" was creepy on its own...heh, needless to say the Family does it justice.
 Now I can’t think of one without the other.